otterscan/otterscan/README.md

 Be sure to include both `--private.api.addr` and `--datadir` parameter so you run it in dual mode, otherwise the performance will be much worse.

-Also pay attention to the `--http.corsdomain` parameter, CORS is required for the browser to call the node directly.
+Also pay attention to the `--http.corsdomain` parameter, CORS is **required** for the browser to call the node directly.

-Now you should have an Erigon node with Otterscan jsonrpc APIs enabled, running in dual mode with CORS enabled.
+Now you should have an Erigon node with Otterscan JSON-RPC APIs enabled, running in dual mode with CORS enabled.

 ### Run Otterscan docker image from Docker Hub